Philadelphia City Council

-The Philadelphia City Council, the legislative body of Philadelphia, Pennsylvania, consists of ten members elected by district and seven members elected at-large.
-The council president is elected by the members from among their number.
-Each member's term is four years, and there are no limits on the number of terms a member may serve.
+The Philadelphia City Council is the legislative body of the city of Philadelphia, Pennsylvania in the United States.
+It is composed of 17 councilmembers: ten members elected by district and seven members elected at-large from throughout the city.

+The Council serves as a check against the Mayor of Philadelphia in a mayor-council system of government.
+Council can override mayoral vetoes with a two-thirds vote.
+Among other responsibilities, the Council approves the city budget proposed by the Mayor.
+Councilmembers are elected for four-year terms with no limits on the number of terms they may serve.

+The head of the City Council is the Council President.
+The current Council President, Democrat Kenyatta Johnson, assumed office in January 2024.
+All proposed legislation is introduced by a councilmember and then the Council President refers proposed legislation to the appropriate committee.

+Democrat Katherine Gilmore Richardson has headed the Democratic majority in the chamber as Majority Leader since January 2024.
+Working Families Party member Kendra Brooks is the Minority Leader, representing the Council's minority caucus since January 2024.
+The Working Families Party is the minority caucus with two seats, ahead of the Republican Party's one seat held by Brian J. O'Neill.

 History

-While William Penn's original 1691 charter for the city of Philadelphia included a "common council," no records exist of this body ever having been convened.
+While William Penn's original 1691 charter for the city of Philadelphia included a "common council" with appointed members, no records exist of this body ever having been convened.
 Its successor, the Proprietor's Charter of 1701, constituted the city as a municipal corporation with a non-elected council made up of major city officials who selected their own successors.
 The colonial city government was abolished during the American Revolution and replaced in 1789 with an elected council including fifteen aldermen and thirty common councillors; these then elected a mayor and recorder who also were members of the council.
-In 1796, a bicameral city council was created including a 20-member Common Council and 12-member Select Council; the sizes of both bodies increased with the population of the city, peaking at 149 members of Common Council and 41 in Select Council, the largest municipal legislature in the US.
+In 1796, a bicameral city council was created including a 20-member Common Council elected annually and 12-member Select Council elected every three years; the sizes of both bodies increased with the population of the city, peaking at 149 members of Common Council and 41 in Select Council, the largest municipal legislature in the US.
 It was replaced with a single 21-member chamber in 1919, which remained in effect until the adoption of a Home Rule charter in 1951.